§ 1–1001.02. Definitions.

 (28) The term "DMV" means the Department of Motor Vehicles.

-(29) "Mobile application" means specialized software, designed for a mobile device, in which electronic signatures are collected on an electronic petition.
+(29) The term "mobile application" means specialized software, designed for a mobile device, in which electronic signatures are collected on an electronic petition.

-(30) "Mobile device" means a handheld, portable, wireless computing device, including a tablet computer or mobile phone.
+(30) The term "mobile device" means a handheld, portable, wireless computing device, including a tablet computer or mobile phone.

 (32) The term "DOC" means the Department of Corrections.